loadmill/node-playwright-cua/README.md

 ## Code Structure
 - **index.js**
-  Sets up the browser and command line interface.
-It manages the conversation history and loops through user commands and API responses.
+  Handles the main loop, user prompts, and calls `runFullTurn`.
+It also deals with sending the conversation to the OpenAI CUA API and processing returned actions and safety checks.

 - **actions.js**
   Contains functions to execute actions (click, double-click, move, drag, scroll, type, keypress, wait, navigation) on the browser page.
-It also includes a function to take full-page screenshots.

 - **openai.js**
-  Sends requests to the OpenAI CUA API with the conversation history and screenshots, and receives the next set of actions.
+  Manages the calls to the OpenAI CUA API.
+Attaches screenshots and acknowledged safety checks.

 - **browser.js**
   Launches the Playwright browser with specified settings, including window size and other options.

+## Handling Safety Checks
+The OpenAI CUA API may return `pending_safety_checks` when it detects sensitive or potentially malicious instructions.
+When this happens, we need to acknowledge them in the next call to proceed.

+- Each time the agent receives a `computer_call` with `pending_safety_checks`, these items must be included in the next request under `acknowledged_safety_checks`.
+- Our code always responds positively to these checks, but in a real-world setting, you may prompt the user for confirmation or log them for review.

 ## Features
-- Executes actions like clicking, double-clicking, moving the mouse, dragging, scrolling, typing, key presses, waiting, and navigation.
+- Executes actions like clicking, double-clicking, dragging, scrolling, typing, key presses, waiting, and navigation.
-- Maintains conversation history to keep context between user commands and API responses.
+- Maintains conversation history for context between user commands and API responses.
-- Provides a continuous loop for real-time interaction.
-- Uses Playwright for browser automation and OpenAI's CUA API for decision making.
+- Uses screenshots and the OpenAI CUA API for an iterative, real-time interaction loop.
+- Automatically acknowledges safety checks for demonstration purposes (in practice, you can confirm them with the user).